What is UGC?

 2. How can brands measure the effectiveness of their UGC campaigns?

-Yes, UGC plays a significant role in customer retention.
-By featuring user-generated content on brand platforms, brands show appreciation for their customers, making them feel recognized.
-This strengthens brand loyalty, keeping customers engaged and connected over time, and encouraging them to share more user content.
+UGC plays a significant role in customer retention.
+By featuring user-generated content on brand platforms, brands show appreciation for their customers and make them feel recognized.
+This strengthens brand loyalty, keeps customers engaged and connected over time, and encourages them to share more user content.

 4. How do I prevent UGC from becoming repetitive or stale?